 Ethically & Environmentally Friendly

 All our products are made in the UK with natural extracts, added vitamins and are colour and paraben free.
-We never test our products on animals and our ingredients are 100% vegetable derived or from expertly crafted man-made components.
+We never test our products on animals and we’re always striving to reduce our impact on the environment.
 But that’s only half the story.

 A bottle that is made from old milk bottles?
+An exfoliating soap pebble supporting Lake District farmers?
 That is just the beginning!
 Our award-winning minimalist packaging, with Braille graphics, strives to be as environmentally sustainable as possible.

 Subtle Gentle Fragrances

-Our range of soaps and lotions come in three delicious fragrances – rich and invigorating Black Poppy & Wild Fig, light and classic White Tea, and reviving Citrus.
+Select from four delicious fragrances across our body care products – rich and aromatic Black Poppy & Wild Fig, light and delicate White Tea, reviving Citrus, and awakening Bergamot & Mint.